vanderbilt-internal-medicine/vanderbilt-internal-medicine.github.io/docs/pulmonary/pulmonary-acute-asthma-exacerbation.md

 # Acute Asthma Exacerbation

-Stacy Blank
+Rafael J. Fernandez III, Stacy McIntyre
 ---

 ## Presentation

-- History of asthma or a history concerning for asthma

-- Progressive worsening of symptoms: dyspnea, chest tightness, wheezing, and cough
+- Sub-acute to acute progressive worsening of dyspnea, chest tightness, wheezing, and cough

+- Important historical cues: Prior hx of asthma, adherence to controller medications, triggers (exercise, allergens, cold)

+- Risk stratifying: Hx of intubations/ exacerbations, recent steroid course for exacerbation

-- Physical exam with wheezing, poor air movement, tachypnea, increased work of breathing, hypoxemia
+- Physical exam: wheezing, poor air movement, tachypnea, ↑ work of breathing, hypoxemia

+- Peak flows can help and are often cited in literature but do not change management acutely, can be useful as baseline for assessing response to therapy.

-- Often use of peak flows is cited in the literature (PEF \<200 L/min or PEF \<50% predicted indicates severe obstruction, PEF \<70% predicted indicates moderate exacerbation)
+- PEF <200 L/min or PEF <50% predicted indicates severe obstruction, PEF <70% predicted

-    - May be useful although often does not change management acutely
+indicates moderate exacerbation)

 ## Evaluation